-The endangered rainbow shell freshwater mussel and the endangered upland Midwest Pleistocene ertigo snail are the only WDNR S1 ranked species reported in the study area environs.
-S1 species are critically imperiled in Wisconsin because of extreme rarity (five or fewer occurrences or very few remaining individuals or limited acreage) or because of some factor(s) making it especially vulnerable to local extinction from the state.
-The concern of most note for the snail on this project would be avoidance of impacts to the Niagara Escarpment that might contain the snail species' habitat preference of moist agilic habitat.
+The endangered rainbow shell mussel and the endangered upland midwest pleistocene vertigo snail are the only WDNR S1-ranked species reported in the study area environments.
+An S1 species is critically imperiled in Wisconsin because of extreme rarity (five or fewer occurrences or very few remaining individuals or limited acreage) or because of some factor(s) making it especially vulnerable to local extinction from the state.
+The concern of most note for the snail on this project would be avoidance of impacts to the Niagara Escarpment that might contain the snail species' habitat preference of moist habitat.
 Similarly, the continued minimization of siltation and aquatic habitat degradation for the rainbow shell mussel would be a benefit to this species.

-Of the species that could likely be impacted by the project through waterway alterations, the threatened slippershell freshwater mussel is the only WDNR S2 ranked species.
-S2 ranked species are imperiled in Wisconsin because of rarity (6 to 20 occurrences or few remaining individuals or acres) or because of some factor(s) making it very vulnerable to extirpation from the state.
-Surveys in two project waterways have identified potential habitat but no specific occurrences for this species.
+Of the species that could likely be impacted by the project through waterway alterations, the threatened slippershell freshwater mussel is the only WDNR S2-ranked species.
+An S2-ranked species is imperiled in Wisconsin because of rarity (6 to 20 occurrences or few remaining individuals or acres) or because of some factor(s) making it very vulnerable to extirpation from the state.
+Surveys in two project waterways have identified potential habitat but no specific occurrences of this species.

 Five of the remaining threatened species in the project area ranked as S3 by the WDNR.
-This includes plants (snow trillium), mussels (ellipse), and potential breeding populations of birds (Cerulean and hooded warblers, Acadian flycatcher).
+This includes plants (snow trillium), mussels (ellipse), and potential breeding populations of birds (cerulean and hooded warblers, acadian flycatcher).
 These species' S3 rankings indicate they are rare or uncommon in Wisconsin (21 to 100 occurrences).